rabberdabber/FlashCardTranslate/README.md

 [`DELETE /cards/:id/json`](#delete-cardsid)

 ## Endpoints in detail
-To get all categories choose GET categories and leave others as they are.
+-To get all categories choose GET categories and leave others as they are.
 Below is a sample request.
 ![Screen Shot 2022-07-06 at 11 16 41 PM](https://user-images.githubusercontent.com/60803336/177572642-a62998f1-c032-44d4-bc66-9246d0ee5564.png)
+- To post a category choose POST category and also input source and target languages.
+Below is a sample request.
 ![Screen Shot 2022-07-06 at 11 18 24 PM](https://user-images.githubusercontent.com/60803336/177572689-42e59e1c-aabb-4c36-a129-3d95ee0025da.png)
 ![Screen Shot 2022-07-06 at 11 18 48 PM](https://user-images.githubusercontent.com/60803336/177572702-0deb1360-d84d-4df4-ae56-9ef4a51381a4.png)
 ![Screen Shot 2022-07-06 at 11 18 48 PM](https://user-images.githubusercontent.com/60803336/177573541-94bb01a5-0b26-4426-8391-c988befa0da7.png)